 Educational Testing Service

-David M. Williamson is the senior research director for the Assessment Innovations Center in the Research and Development division of Educational Testing Service, where he oversees fundamental and applied research at the intersection of cognitive modeling, technology, and multivariate scoring models.
-This research focuses particularly on the development, evaluation, and implementation of automated scoring systems for text and spoken responses.
-He oversees a research and deployment agenda that has led to operational deployment of automated scoring systems for the GRE, TOEFL, and multiple other programs.
+David M. Williamson is Vice President of New Product Development at Educational Testing Service, where he leads the identification and pursuit of opportunities to better serve the public through new offerings.
+Prior to that he was Senior Research Director for the Assessment Innovations Center in the Research and Development division of Educational Testing Service, where he led fundamental and applied research at the intersection of cognitive modeling, technology, and multivariate scoring models.
+This research focused on the development, evaluation, and implementation of automated scoring systems for text and spoken responses.
+He oversaw a research and deployment agenda that has led to operational deployment of automated scoring systems for the GRE, TOEFL, and multiple other programs.
 Williamson’s research interests include simulation-based assessment, automated scoring, and other related topics that advance the field of measurement through innovation.
 He earned his Ph.D. in psychometrics from Fordham University.

 Phoebe Winter, Ph.D.